Digital-Media/fhooe-web-dock/README.md

 Should your containers malfunction or you want to rebuild them from the latest official images (due to new versions), you can use the provided `CleanInstall` script.

 - Windows: Double-click `CleanReinstall.bat` or run the command in a PowerShell/command prompt.
-- Mac OS X/Linux: Run `./CleanReinstall.sh` from a terminal/shell.
+- macOS/Linux: Run `./CleanReinstall.sh` from a terminal/shell.
 If the file is not executable, run `chmod +x CleanReinstall.sh` first.

 This script does the following: